 Such is the surreal world of company registration, and not necessarily just in New Zealand.
-As we see, the Brits may be no better.
+As we see, the Brits are be no better.

 On we go to the shareholdings.
 NZ Invest & Holding Group is wholly owned by a Hong Kong company, The Credis Group Limited.
 The entire Credis Group shareholding was transferred to them from another company, Eurocommerce Inc again.
 The links to this mysterious Eurocommerce entity are proliferating.
 Who are they?